 COVID-19 Strategy for Residential Aged Care Facilities

-The COVID-19 Strategy for Residential Aged Care Facilities (PDF 1MB) is available as a resource document to guide individual Residential Aged Care Facilities in the prevention, preparation, management and recovery stages of responding to COVID-19 situations in South Australia.
+The COVID-19 Strategy for Residential Aged Care Facilities (PDF 1MB)is available as a resource document to guide individual Residential Aged Care Facilities in the prevention, preparation, management and recovery stages of responding to COVID-19 situations in South Australia.

-From 27 August 2020, operators of Residential Aged Care Facilities (RACF) need to implement a number of changes to the way that employees and contractors at their facilities work.
+Operators of Residential Aged Care Facilities (RACF) need to implement a number of changes to the way that employees and contractors at their facilities work.

 - PPE Training - Training staff in the correct use of PPE minimises the potential of COVID-19 transmission within residential aged care facilities amongst workers and residents.
 The SA Health Training Tool for the Correct Use of Personal Protective Equipment (PPE) for Residential Aged Care Facilities (PDF 232KB) provides information about training staff in the use of PPE and resources for residential aged care staff.
 The Personal Protective Equipment (PPE) Education and Training PowerPoint (PDF 1MB) can also be used for education and training purposes.
 The training tool provides a standardised approach to training and competency assessment in the safe use of PPE.